Nigel1992/RS3-SafecrackingHelper/README.md

 2. Install the required libraries using pip: pip install pillow playsound pyautogui

 ## Usage
+1. **Preparation**: Ensure that the game is in "highlight object mode" with the safe being highlighted in green color.
+2. **Positioning**: Before using the script, always face north and look straight down in-game for accurate detection.
-1. Clone this repository to your local machine or download the script directly.
+3. **Execution**: Clone this repository to your local machine or download the script directly.
-2. Navigate to the directory where the script is located.
-3. Run the script by executing the following command in your terminal or command prompt: python SafeCracking_Helper.py
+4. **Running the Script**: Navigate to the directory where the script is located and execute the following command in your terminal or command prompt: python SafeCracking_Helper.py
-4. Once the script is running, move your mouse cursor around the screen.
+5. **Detection**: Once the script is running, move your mouse cursor to the middle of the safe.
 If the color around the cursor matches the specified color within the defined tolerance, a sound will be played.

 ## Customization
 You can customize the behavior of the script by modifying the following variables: